MicrosoftDocs/cpp-docs/docs/mfc/reference/cricheditview-class.md

  The number of characters or bytes in the edit control.
 If incompatible flags were set in `dwFlags`, this member function returns `E_INVALIDARG`.

 ### Remarks
  `GetTextLengthEx` provides additional ways of determining the length of the text.
 It supports the Rich Edit 2.0 functionality.
-For more information, see [About Rich Edit Controls](http://msdn.microsoft.com/library/windows/desktop/bb787873) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information, see [About Rich Edit Controls](http://msdn.microsoft.com/library/windows/desktop/bb787873) in the Windows SDK.

 ##  <a name="insertfileasobject"></a>  CRichEditView::InsertFileAsObject
  Call this function to insert the specified file (as a [CRichEditCntrItem](../../mfc/reference/cricheditcntritem-class.md) object) into a rich edit view.